-Son Of Congressman Womack Arrested On 11 Counts, Including Drugs, Firearms Charges
+Womack’s Son Arrested On Drugs, Firearms Charges

 James Phillip Womack, 31, is being held in the Benton County Detention Center.
 No bond has been set.